Supply chain disruption: 10 tips for improving resilience

 Reliance upon one or two (often offshore) sources for design and production contributes to supply chain vulnerability.
 A key step in the transformation to a more resilient supply chain is to leverage smart technologies like AI, machine learning, and advanced analytics to help you coordinate a domestic and global network of design and production partners – rather than depending upon the traditional linear model of relying upon one or two fixed partners.
 On-demand elasticity in design and production functions not only reduces risk and vulnerability in supply chains, it also allows businesses to cast a wider net across a growing network of talented designers and producers.
 And those benefits are passed along to satisfied customers in the form of more competitive and customizable products and fresh, inventive designs.

 Many long-established supply chains rely upon supply and manufacturing partners in countries like India and China – and have strong and long-standing relationships with them.
 But political, economic, and environmental factors are making those relationships harder to sustain.

 Historically, the economic disparity between countries like the U.S. and China has meant that it simply wasn’t feasible to compete using domestic sourcing and manufacturing.
 The challenge has been to find ways to narrow the cost margins just enough to make nearshoring realistic.
-With the use of smart supply chain technologies, businesses can more efficiently and precisely estimate their manufacturing needs, use Internet of Things (IoT) solutions to optimise machines and assets, and significantly reduce waste.
+With the use of smart supply chain technologies, businesses can more efficiently and precisely estimate their manufacturing needs, use Internet of Things (IoT) solutions to optimize machines and assets, and significantly reduce waste.
 Other innovations like on-demand 3D printing can help reduce costs with “virtual inventories.”
 And access to flexible product design and manufacturing networks can further increase the feasibility of nearshoring many significant lower-tier supply chain functions.